“God, how I ricochet between certainties and doubts” – Sylvia Plath

 What do such questions mean?

 Does a “yes” mean the endorsement of a particular set of beliefs – and if so, which ones?
 Which creed, which confession?
 If we are “saved by faith alone” – then what is the purpose of the question?
-And an ominous deduction follows: Is there eternal life or eternal damnation in the answer?
-Is the answer verifiable?
+And an ominous deduction follows: Is there eternal life or eternal damnation in the answer (an answer which excludes everyone else)?
+Is the answer even verifiable?
 How?
 Is it simply a verbal assent?
 Does a“yes” constrain us to a narrow, inerrantist, fundamentalist ‘theology’?
 Where does the yes lead? what does the no imply?
 Is a “yes” to be thrown in with the rogues gallery of conservative evangelical fundamentalists below with their tawdry faith?
 Their health & wealth heresies, sex & money scandals, or simply their showmanship, hypocrisy and deceit?

 Are you “born again” into the fellowship of – God forbid! – the likes of Jerry Falwell, Kenneth Hagin, Oral Roberts, Jimmy Swaggert, Aimee McPherson, Robert Tilton, Kenneth and Gloria Copeland, Ray McCauley, Creflo Dollar, Jim Bakker, Joel Osteen, Ted Haggard, Joe Barron, Bob Coy, Thomas Wesley Weeks Jr., Henry Lyons, T.D.
 Jakes … a seemingly endless list of charlatans and wolves in sheep’s clothing?
 And once in this dubious company – to be denied the obligation and right to exercise discernment, to be threatened with that ubiquitous cultic weapon, the scripture “Touch not the Lord’s anointed”?